The long-awaited BlackBerry 10 operating system offers plenty of new consumer-focused features, but its future in the enterprise remains unclear.

 “Companies are aging off the platform and not looking back,” he said.
 “In the world of BYOD you have to speak to consumers, but unlike Apple or Android, most of RIM’s revenues come from BES infrastructure.
 How do you not speak to that?
 How do you not give companies a reason to stick with you?”

-With the BlackBerry 10 operating system, BES 10 and a new company name, BlackBerry aims to close the book on
+With the BlackBerry 10 operating system, BES 10 and a new company name, BlackBerry aims to close the book on a difficult stretch during which it released a highly criticized tablet, laid off thousands of employees, replaced its co-CEOs and took too much time to release new products.

 Some IT pros seem optimistic about the direction BlackBerry is taking.